The Rebellious Streetwear Brand Disrupting the Fashion Industry With One Simple Message: Don’t Eat the Homies

 From its sustainable practices to its mission of making the world a better place for animals — Dont Eat The Homies is defying fashion industry norms.

 Just take the name, for example.
-The Los Angeles-based brand’s founder, Jordyn Weekly, purposely omitted proper punctuation to emphasize the company’s rebellious nature.
+The Los Angeles-based brand’s founder, Jordyn Weekly, purposely omitted proper punctuation to emphasize the company’s rebellious nature (She stylizess the brand as Dont Eat the Homies).

 “We strive to be a disruptive force for good,” she tells Ethos.
 “Our mission is centered around saving animals, but it also offers a glimpse into how sustainable living can shape our lives for the better.
 We’re rebelling against societal norms and paving the way for a brighter future.”